 How to follow a low-carb diet

-A low-carb diet focuses on foods that provide predominantly protein and fat.
 There are numerous low-carb programmes, including Atkins, Dukan and the Banting diet, each with varying limits on the type and amount of carbs permitted.
-The best way to understand and track the carbs you are eating is with a nutrition app that provides the carb values for different foods.
+The best way to understand and track the carbs you are eating is with a nutrition app – this will provide the carb values for different foods.

 If you embark on a low-carb diet, think carefully about the fats and proteins you choose, and aim to limit foods high in trans fats.
 Be sure to include plenty of non-starchy vegetables, such as kale and watercress, which are very low in carbs but contribute valuable vitamins and minerals.